Keyboard shortcuts

 laze uses yaml files to describe a project.

-Each laze project consists of a file named laze-project.yml in the project's root folder, and any number of laze.yml files in subdirectories.
+Each laze project consists of a file named laze-project.yml in the project’s root directory, and any number of laze.yml files in subdirectories.

 Please see the reference for a detailed description of the file format.